groupapt/Maltese-POS-keywords/README.md

 `` tagParagraphReturn() `` method which is then parsed accordingly and a list of common nouns is created.
 At this stage, tags on the back of each are examined and removed, whilst only the words having the `` _NN `` token are retained.

 The function, then checks the occurance of every word, while storing it in a dictionary.
 Finally, a list containing the 5 most frequent keywords is returned.

-Placeholder for list comprehension note!!!
+List comprehensions have been used in order to simplify the extraction process.

+Furthermore, opting for the POS tagger has saved me time from maintaining a list of words to be ignored.
+(Prior, to integrating the POS tagger, this module did not make use of the tagger service, as commit messages suggest.)

 ## Usage